mkunesch/tensoralgebra/README.md

 work in progress.

 ## Prerequisites and usage examples
-Tensoralgebra works only with C++14 and has been tested with gcc, clang, and icc.
-Tensoralgebra is header-only so all that is needed is to include `Tensor.hpp` and `TensorAlgebra.hpp` (for tensor operations like the dot product).
+Tensoralgebra requires C++14 or higher and has been tested with gcc, clang, and icc.
+Tensoralgebra is header-only: all that is needed is to include `Tensor.hpp` and `TensorAlgebra.hpp` (for tensor operations like the dot product).

 Initialisation of a tensor works with nested initialiser lists: